View Contact Info

 The Historic District Commission (HDC) is established per RSA 673:4 and was instituted to safeguard the heritage of Somersworth by providing for the protection of the structures and areas representing significant elements of history by enhancing the visual character of the City and encouraging and regulating the compatibility of architectural styles within the Historic District.

-For more information on duties of Historic District Commission members, please stop by the Development Services Department at City Hall or call the Office of Economic Development and Planning at 692-9519 or email Dana Crossley.
+For more information on duties of Historic District Commission members, please stop by the Department of Development Services at City Hall, call 603-692-9519 or email Dana Crossley.

 HDC Featured Property